motiz007/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. 100-lets_move- moves files with uppercase letters to /tmp/u
 17. 101-clean_emacs- deletes all files ending with ~
 18. 102-tree- this creates a directory inside another directory
+19. 103-commas- list all files in commas in order